coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 ***Lycanthropic Empathy (Ex):***In any form, lycanthropes can communicate and empathize with normal or dire animals of their animal form.
-This gives them a +4 racial bonus on checks when influencing the animal's attitude and allows the communication of simple concepts and (if the animal is friendly) commands, such as "friend," "foe," "flee," and "attack."
+This gives them a +4 racial bonus on checks when influencing the animal’s attitude and allows the communication of simple concepts and (if the animal is friendly) commands, such as “friend,” “foe,” “flee,” and “attack.”

 ***Low-Light Vision (Ex):*** A lycanthrope has low-light vision in any form.